Kong/kongponents/docs/components/truncate.md

 # Truncate

-**KTruncate** - A Kongponent that limits content to a specific number of lines and provides controls to show or hide the truncated content.
+KTruncate - a container that limits content to a specific number of lines and provides controls to show or hide the hidden items.

 <KCard>
   <KTruncate>